kay30kim/Algorithm/README.md

 # Algorithm
 This is repository for Algorithm solving problem.
 Algorithm solving solutions are evolving to leverage lots of areas even like NAND Flash firmware code.
 So I strongly got the impression that all of the software developer should practice your algorithm programming skills then you will be a person who is good in a crisis, especially, when things go south.
-That's the reason why I create this repository and
+That's the reason why I create this repository and cosume the results.

 ## contents
 1. Hash